discovery-unicamp/ale-exercise-book/src/ch04-01-organization-elf-file.md

 - All numbers are represented in hexadecimal.
 - Memory words store numbers in little-endian representation.
 Therefore, the bytes "34 00 01 00" represent the value 0x10034 in 4 bytes.
 - The program instructions can be found in the .text section.
-Refer to the [RISC-V Instruction Set Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) to decode the instructions.
-Especially, consult the RV32I Base Instruction Set in Table 19.2, presented in Chapter 19.
+Refer to the [RISC-V Instruction Set Manual](https://drive.google.com/file/d/1uviu1nH-tScFfgrovvFCrj7Omv8tFtkp/view) to decode the instructions.
+Especially, consult the RV32I Base Instruction Set on page 609.

 ### Example Solution